Overview

 An important note to Mac users and all students who choose to bring their own laptops to campus

 Mac users should keep in mind that they may be required to run the Windows operating system in order to successfully launch and run various software needed for their classes.
-In such cases, Mac users can partition their Mac for a Windows environment either through Boot Camp or by purchasing a desktop virtualization tool.
-The Help Desk located in the VCC can assist with this and provide a Windows activation key if needed.
+In such cases, Mac users can partition their Mac for a Windows environment.

 Comments